 - The spacing between equipotential surfaces enables us to identify regions of a strong and weak field, i.e., E= −dV/dr ⇒ E ∝ 1/dr.

 - Electric Potential Energy

-- Motion of a Charged Particle in Electric field
+- Motion of Charged Particle in Electric Field

 Problems on Equipotential Surface

 Q.1: A charged particle (q =1.4 mC) moves a distance of 0.4 m along an equipotential surface of 10 V. Calculate the work done by the field during this motion.